Opify/CS50W/capstone/readme.md

     * `index` displays an article of the day (currently just a random article).
     * `profile` displays the profile of a user.
 It also acts as and endpoint for FETCH requests to follow/unfollow a user by updating the `Following_User` model.
     * `edit_profile` is used to display the form for editing a user profile and to handle changes in a user's profile once the form is submitted through a POST request by updating the data in the `User` and `Following_User` models.
+    * `check_follow_user` checks if the user is followed through `Following_Users` to update the text value of the follow button in `profile.html` by sending an appropriate json response.
     * `create` handles both rendering of the form for creating an article via a GET request and sending the newly created article data to the `Article` model, the `Original_Article` model (for archival should there be a need to revert to the original version) and the `Group` model (if a group was added) via a POST request.
     * `approve_index` displays either all articles created by the user for non-admins, or all articles created by all users for admins.
 It displays the user who created the article and its approval status.
     * `approve_view` displays the article pending approval and its approval status.
 It also handles the approval/rejection of an article when the FETCH request is received.